How to Choose the Colour Palette for your Printed Brochure

 Don’t Overthink It.

-As colour is largely subjective, it can be easy muddling your thoughts trying to perfect the perfect palette.
+As colours are largely subjective, it can be easy muddling your thoughts trying to perfect the perfect palette.
 Trust your intuition and branding as well as your design preferences and go from there.